FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Related Work

 \subsubsection{Artificial Bottleneck Injection}

-By shifting the effort towards modifying and re-training an existing base model (backbone) to replace the shallow layers with an artificial bottleneck, bottleneck Injection retains the simplicity of offloading.
+By shifting the effort towards modifying and re-training an existing base model (backbone) to replace the shallow layers with an artificial bottleneck, bottleneck injection retains the simplicity of offloading.
 Eshratifar et al. replace the shallow layers of ResNet-50 with a deterministic autoencoder network~\cite{bottlenet2019}.
 A follow-up work by Jiawei Shao and Jun Zhang further considers noisy communication channels~\cite{bottlenetpp2020}.
 Matsubara et al.~\cite{matsubarahnd2019}, and Sbai et al.~\cite{cde2021} propose a more general network agnostic knowledge distillation (KD) method for embedding autoencoders, where the output of the split point from the unmodified backbone serves as a teacher.
 Lastly, we consider the work in~\cite{sc2bench} as the state-of-the-art for bottleneck injection.

 Although bottleneck injection is promising, there are two problems with current methods.
-They rely on autoencoder for crude data compression or are intended for a specific class of neural network architecture.
+They rely on deterministic autoencoders for a crude approximation to compression or are intended for a specific class of neural network architecture.

-This work addresses both limitations of naive bottleneck injection methods.
+This work addresses both limitations of such bottleneck injection methods.